Last updated on April 10, 2025

 4. Cancel: Closes the window without downloading or installing any modules.

-*In the event of any ambiguity, for example if the EXIF metadata do not allow the program to determine which lens was used because there are multiple versions or generations available, the window will suggest several possible choices so you can select the correct DxO Optics Module manually.
+*In the event of any ambiguity, for example if the EXIF metadata do not allow the program to determine which lens was used because there are multiple versions or generations available, the window will suggest several possible choices so you can select the correct DxO Module manually.

-If you try to process an image without downloading or installing a DxO Optics Module for the equipment used, the processing options window will show an alert.
+If you try to process an image without downloading or installing a DxO Module for the equipment used, the processing options window will show an alert.
 When you click on the yellow alert the dialog box for downloading optics modules will appear to enable you to install the missing module(s).

-The same window that appears during the downloading stage will open showing the status of the DxO Optics Modules:
+The same window that appears during the downloading stage will open showing the status of the DxO Modules:

 Selecting the photos